Etebo: Watford sign Stoke City midfielder on loan

 Watford have completed the signing of Oghenekaro Etebo on a season-long loan from Stoke City.

-The 25-year-old is the latest Nigerian to join Xisco Munoz's side after Emmanuel Dennis switched from Club Brugge on a permanent deal.
+The 25-year-old is the latest Nigerian to join Xisco Munoz's side ahead of the 2021-22 season after Emmanuel Dennis switched from Club Brugge on a permanent deal.

 Etebo's move to Vicarage Road is his third loan move away from Stoke City having spent the last one and a half seasons in La Liga with Getafe and Turkish Super Lig with Galatasaray.